flamebyrd/makesite/README.md

 The first time you run the *makesite* script it will create a *makesite/content* directory with some sample files.

-After that, any time you run the *makesite* script, it will go through the files in the *makesite/content* directory and uses them to create the html files for your archive in the *makesite/_site* folder.
+After that, any time you run the *makesite* script, it will go through the files in the *makesite/content* directory and use them to create the html files for your archive in the *makesite/_site* folder.

 To change your archive, edit or add to the files in the *makesite/content* directory and run the *makesite* script again.
 You can check out the effect of your changes at http://localhost:8000/ while the script is running.